Our Methodology

 From Assessment to Operationalized Governance

 A structured methodology for organizations navigating AI adoption in regulated industries.
-Four phases, five maturity levels, and alignment to every framework regulators actually care about.
+Four phases, five maturity levels, and alignment to every framework regulators actually care about — including NIST CSF 2.0, which bridges cybersecurity controls with GRC program requirements.

 Four phases.
 One coherent program.